Counseling for Domestic Violence in Massachusetts - Handel Behavioral Health

 Nettie Hoagland is a writer with experience in local news reporting, nonprofit communications, and community development.
 She earned her bachelor of arts degree in Media Studies, Journalism, and Digital Arts from Saint Michael’s College in Vermont.
 Nettie believes in the healing power of the arts to create connection and community.
 She is passionate about using writing as an instrument for personal and social growth in the field of mental health.
 She is currently based in Brooklyn, NY.

-Jordan Castonguay Headshot
+Jordan Castonguay, LMHC Headshot

 Kaitlin Corson Headshot